Óscar Sánchez (footballer, born 1979)

-Óscar Sánchez Fuentes (born 19 December 1979) is a Spanish retired professional footballer who played usually as a left-back, currently manager of Orihuela CF.
+Óscar Sánchez Fuentes (born 19 December 1979) is a Spanish retired professional footballer who played usually as a left-back, currently a manager.

 Playing career

 Sánchez was born in Murcia.
 After stints with Atlético Madrid's C and B teams and Segunda División side CD Badajoz, he joined Real Valladolid in 2002, where he was regularly used as a defensive backup.
 He made his La Liga debut on 28 September 2002, playing three minutes in a 1–1 home draw against Real Madrid.

 Sánchez helped Valladolid to achieve top-flight promotion in the 2006–07 season, participating in 21 league matches (1,262 minutes) the following campaign.
-After seven years of relative use, he signed for hometown club Real Murcia on a free transfer, appearing in less than half of the games in his first year as his team suffered relegation from the second tier but being first-choice in the following in an immediate promotion.
+After seven years of relative use, he signed for hometown club Real Murcia CF on a free transfer, appearing in less than half of the games in his first year as his team suffered relegation from the second tier but being first-choice in the following in an immediate promotion.

 On 22 October 2011, Sánchez scored a brace in a 3–1 home win against Villarreal CF B. He scored a career-best seven goals that season, helping Murcia to narrowly escape relegation.

 Coaching career

-After retiring at the age of 34, Sánchez was assistant manager in several teams under José Manuel Aira; at Real Murcia, he was second-in-command to both Aira and Vicente Mir.
+After retiring at the age of 34, Sánchez was assistant manager in several teams under José Manuel Aira; at Murcia, he was second-in-command to both Aira and Vicente Mir.
 For a brief period of time, he also worked as that club's director of football.

 On 17 November 2021, Sánchez was named head coach of Orihuela CF in the Tercera Federación.